-Stephanie R. Wolfe is an attorney in the firm’s Litigation, Labor & Employment, and White Collar Criminal Defense and Investigations Groups.
+Stephanie R. Wolfe is Counsel in the firm’s Litigation, Labor & Employment, and White Collar Criminal Defense and Investigations Groups.
 Her experience includes representing clients at all stages of a lawsuit and in connection with a wide range of high profile, time-sensitive and complex matters, including business, First Amendment, intellectual property, employment, and appellate litigation.
 In addition to her litigation experience, she also has substantial experience representing clients in responding to government investigations and subpoenas.
 Stephanie counsels clients regarding anti-discrimination and harassment law and is experienced in training businesses and their employees on best practices.
 Since 2012, Stephanie has been included on the Super Lawyers “Rising Star” list for Business Litigation by Thomson Reuters.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.